szepeviktor/debian-server-tools/webserver/Production-website.md

 ### CDN

-- Consider multiple A records `host -t A cdn.example.com` :snail:
+- Consider a CDN with multiple A records `host -t A cdn.example.com` :snail:
 - [Revving filenames](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/)
 - Combine and minify CSS and JavaScript files
 - HTML caching or `no-cache`?